-- Having weekly PSHE lessons which includes a broad curriculum with lessons including: sex and relationship education, drug education, mental health education, learning about the safe use of social media, the problem of knife crime, gang prevention education and citizenship education.
+- Having weekly PSCHE lessons which includes a broad curriculum with lessons including: sex and relationship education, drug education, mental health education, learning about the safe use of social media, the problem of knife crime, gang prevention education and citizenship education.

 - We adopt a cross-curricular approach to teaching the importance of physical activity and diet for a healthy lifestyle, which we include in PE and gastronomy.

 - Offering a wide range of school trips (students on average take part in a school trip at least once every 3 weeks).